mhizhapaul58-design/PaulScript-/planning.md

 ## **Target audience**

-Other students in my field
+-Other students in my field

-Anyone interested in learning more about me my work
+-Anyone interested in learning more about me my work

 ## **Pages**